 The Advertising Data Length field value indicates the number of octets contained in the Advertising Data Content field.

 The Advertising Data Content field contains a variable length string of data determined by the initiator’s higher application layer.
 For example, this field may contain advertisement information which an initiator announces, such as service representation, friendly name, vendor-specific information and so on.
-The default values of macMmsNbInitChannel and macMmsNbInitSlotDuration should be used if the Public Advertising Poll Compact frame includes the Advertising Data field.
+The default values of macMmsNbInitChannelList and macMmsNbInitSlotDuration should be used if the Public Advertising Poll Compact frame includes the Advertising Data field.

 The SMC TLVs field is a sequence of structures which shall have Type, Length and Value (TLV).
 It is the list of supported messages control commands.